-- Children under 5 years old: Their immune system has not developed enough to withstand foodborne illness.
+- Children under five years old: Their immune system has not developed enough to withstand foodborne illness.

-- Adults over 65: Not only are older immune systems less resilient, but older adults have a harder time recovering.
+- Adults over 65: Not only are older immune systems less resilient, but older adults have a more challenging time recovering.
 Almost 50 percent of older adults who become ill require hospitalization.

-- Pregnant women : Pregnancy leaves women more vulnerable to specific bacteria.
-For example, a pregnant woman has a 10 times greater risk of getting listeria than a woman who is not pregnant.
+- Pregnant women: Pregnancy leaves women more vulnerable to specific bacteria.
+For example, a pregnant woman has a ten times greater risk of getting listeria than a woman who is not pregnant.

 How long does it take to get food poisoning after eating something?

-Because there are many different bacteria that contribute to food poisoning, there is no clear timeline or answer to the question, “How long does food poisoning take?”
+Because many different bacteria contribute to food poisoning, there is no clear timeline or answer to “How long does food poisoning take?”